Riots risk ruining Vietnam's industrial zones; lynchpin of growth

 "This is a very isolated incident," said Jason Yeo, president of the Singapore Business Association Vietnam, who has been in the country for 17 years.
 "The Vietnamese government (officials) are very concerned on this issue and will do their best to protect foreign investors in their country."

-A spokeswoman for Singapore's Ascendas Pte Ltd [ASCND.UL], which runs a large industrial park with Vietnam's Protrade in Binh Duong, said that while it has bolstered security and is monitoring events, it still believes in "Vietnam's long-term growth".
+A spokeswoman for Singapore's Ascendas Pte Ltd, which runs a large industrial park with Vietnam's Protrade in Binh Duong, said that while it has bolstered security and is monitoring events, it still believes in "Vietnam's long-term growth".

 Hsu, however, is unlikely to easily put behind him the memories of Tuesday's riots.